HadrienG2/3photons-rust/README.md

   more performance shortcuts by also enabling the `faster-threading` feature.
 - The `no-photon-sorting` feature disables the sorting of outgoing photons by energy that used to be present in the original `3photons` code.
+- The `simd-friendly-rng` feature generates random event parameters in an order which is more friendly to vectorization.
+The `fast-sincos` sub-feature uses a different algorithm for computing points on the unit circle, which provides a great computational speedup at the cost of making reproducible parallelization more challenging.
 - The `standard-random` uses standard Rust abstractions for random number generation.
 The current algorithm (`xoshiro256+`) is not faster than what 3photons uses by default (`ranf`), but is more friendly to parallelization